jdanthdavis/lis4905/resources/git_guide.md

 - git branch -r # displays remote branches
 - git branch -a # displays *all* branches
 - git branch -vv # doubly verbose (displays local/remote associations)
 - git log
   **Note:** **Very** important to know where HEAD is pointing!
   **Example:** (HEAD -> master, origin/master)
-- git log --oneline --decorate --graph --all (look em up! ;)
+- git log --oneline --decorate --graph --all # look 'em up! ;)
 - git fetch # brings in new data from remote repository, but does *not* integrate!
-- git pull (like git fetch and git merge) # brings local branch up-to-date with its remote branch
+- git pull # like git fetch and git merge; brings local branch up-to-date with its remote branch
-- If remote branch deleted, but still appears in branch -a:
+- If remote branch deleted, but still appears in "git branch -a":
 - git remote prune origin # will remove all stale branches
 - git fetch -p (or git pull -p) # remote branches will be pruned
 ("Pruning" cleans up unreachable or "orphaned" Git objects.)